sai-soum/Diff-MST/README.md

 # Diff-MST
 <div align="center">

-# Differentiable Mix Style Transfer
+# Differentiable Mixing Style Transfer

 <img src="./Assets/mst_wbg.png">

 </div>

 Mixing style transfer using reference mix.
-Given the stems of a song and the correcsponding demo mix, the model can predict gain and pan parameters for each of the stems.
+Given the tracks of a song and the correcsponding reference mix, the model can predict mixing console parameter values for each of the tracks.

+There are two mixing console configurations (in `modules.py`)
+1. `BasicMixConsole`: Gain + Pan
+2. `AdvancedMixConsole`: Gain + Pan + Diff EQ + Diff Compressor

+Mixes for training can be created using either `naive_random_mix` (assigns random parameter values for mixing console to create a mix) or `knowledge_engineering_mix` (uses knowledge engineering to assign parameter values for mixing console to create a mix).
+Both of these modules can be found in `mixing.py`

 # Usage